zakisudev/Songs/README.md

 `http://localhost:5173`

+## You can also pull the docker image for backend or apis only from docker.hub

+`docker pull zakihd/songs-api` PS: Image size is 390MB

+Make sure port 5000 is available and run `docker run -p 5000:5000 -d zakihd/songs-api`

+This command maps the docker container to the port 5000 and now you can open your favorite web browser and go to http://localhost:5000 to access the apis.

+**_ List of available GET api requests:_**

+`/api/songs` will give you all songs available `/api/stats` will give you stats about the songs available

+You should stop the container once finished with the following command

+Find the image name zakihd/songs-api and grab the container ID with `docker ps`

+Run the command `docker stop XXXXXXXXXXXX` with the correct container ID for zakihd/songs-api

+Check on the browser that the api has stopped working. :)

 ## Contribution

-You are welcome to contribute to this repository, Please create a pull request with the latest updates you have made
+You are welcome to contribute to this repository, Please create a pull request with the latest updates you have made.

 ## License